Advanced Searching (In Library)

 Screenshot of advance searching personal library in ReadCube Papers

 Date queries also support the now keyword.
-You can use this to make a SmartList for recently imported. added:>now-7d .
-This will show you all of your papers that you have added in the last 7 days or if you wanted the last two months you could try. added:>now-2M
+You can use this to make a SmartList for recently imported references: added:>now-7d .
+This will show you all of your papers that you have added in the last 7 days.
+If you want to see articles added in the last two months your query would be: added:>now-2M

 We currently offer the following date options: